Powershap: A Power-full Shapley Feature Selection Method: Powershap

 \subsection{Automatic Mode}

 Running the \textit{powershap} algorithm consisting of the \textit{explain} and the \textit{core} components, requires setting two hyperparameters: $\alpha$ the p-value threshold and $I$ the number of iterations.
 When hyperparameter tuning, one should make a trade-off between runtime and quality.
 On the one hand, there should be enough iterations to avoid false negatives for a given $\alpha$, especially with the anticonservative p-values.
 On the other hand, adding iterations increases the time complexity.
 To avoid the need for users to manually optimize these two hyperparameters, \textit{powershap} also has an automatic mode.
-This automatic mode, automatically determines and optimizes the iteration hyperparameter $I$ using statistical power calculation for $\alpha$, hence the name \textit{powershap}.

-The statistical power of a test is $1-\beta$, where $\beta$ is the probability of false negatives.
+This automatic mode, automatically determines and optimizes the iteration hyperparameter $I$ using statistical power calculation for $\alpha$, hence the name \textit{powershap}.\\ The statistical power of a test is $1-\beta$, where $\beta$ is the probability of false negatives.
 In this case, a false negative is a non-informative feature flagged as an informative one.
 If a statistical test of a tested sample outputs a p-value $\alpha$, this represents the chance that the tested sample could be flagged as \textit{significant} by chance given the current data.
 This is calculated using Equation~\ref{eqn:alpha}.
 If the data in the statistical test is small, it is possible to have a very low $\alpha$ but a large $\beta$, resulting in an output that cannot be trusted.
 Therefore, for a given $\alpha$, the associated power should be as close to 1 as possible to avoid any false negatives.
 The power of a statistical test can be calculated using the cumulative distribution function $F$ of the underlying tested distribution $H_1$ using Equation~\ref{eqn:power}.
 Figure~\ref{power_expl} explains this visually.
 In the current context, $H_0$ could represent the random feature impact distribution and $H_1$ the tested feature impact distribution.